jknapka/mvca/src/tg/unter/README.txt

   	  takes her directly to the /login page.

 Story (INCOMPLETE):
-	- Carla wants to know, in general, which volunteers are available.
+	- (done) Carla wants to know, in general, which volunteers are available.
-    - From her /coord_page, she can click a link to see a list of all registered volunteers.
+    - (done) From her /coord_page, she can click a link to see a list of all registered volunteers.
     - For each volunteer, she can see the number of events the volunteer is available to serve and the number of events the volunteer is committed to serve.
-    - She can click a row in the list of volunteers to see the volunteer_info page for the volunteer.
+    - (done) She can click a row in the list of volunteers to see the volunteer_info page for the volunteer.

 ) Check that when multiple volunteers respond to an event,